Your Ultimate Guide to a GLP 1 Companion Supplement

 Should it include fiber?

-Fiber can be helpful, especially for digestive regularity.
-But it should be gentle, and users should increase fiber slowly with enough water.
+Fiber can be helpful for digestive regularity, but it should be gentle and increased slowly with enough water.

 Short Excerpts from Recent Research